thoughtram/blog/_posts/2016-09-16-angular-2-animation-important-concepts.md

 But what does the above mean... and why is this syntax used?

-The techno-speak above is saying that when the `visibilityChanged` property changes to the value == 'shown', then the host element opacity changes to 1.
-And when the value changes == ‘hidden’, the host element opacity should change to 0.
+The techno-speak above is saying that when the `visibilityChanged` property changes to the value == 'shown', then the target element opacity changes to 1.
+And when the value changes == ‘hidden’, the target element opacity should change to 0.

+> Note: The `[@visibilityChanged]` binding is on `<div>` child content element in the <my-fader> component.
+It is NOT the <my-fader> element itself.
+Thus here the animation target is the `<div>` element; not the component **host** element.

-Now, you might wonder where `visibilityChanged` comes from, because our component property is called just `visibility`.
+Now, you might wonder where `visibilityChanged` comes from?
+Because our component property is called just `visibility`.
 Hold your wild horses Mr. StageCoach, we'll clarify that soon!"

 Since we want to animate these changes instead of instantly hiding/showing the content, we need to configure a *transition*.
 With Angular 2 this is also suprisingly easy: